Air suspension: Use on coaches and buses

-The current market of buses have suspension system consisting of either mechanical or air suspension system.
-Compared to its counterpart, air suspension system has significant benefits.
-Vehicle height can be maintained at a particular value irrespective of its load by varying the pressure.
-Standard coaches also have a system called ferry lift.
-This allows the air suspension to be raised above the normal ride height level to aid loading and unloading the coach on and off ferries due to their steep ramps and risk of grounding out, but can also be used on rough ground or on steep crests.
+Air springs are used in bus suspensions due to a wide range of advantages over mechanical springs.
+Compared to a mechanical spring, air suspension can adjust to different vehicle weights by increasing the pressure in the air bag, allowing vehicle height to be maintained at a particular value.
+Standard coaches also have a system called ferry lift, which raises the vehicle and increases its breakover angle.
+This system aids loading and unloading the coach on and off ferries due to their steep ramps and risk of grounding out, but can also be used on rough ground or on steep crests.
 Although the ferry lift may be installed on some buses, the Kneel Down facility is more common on public transport buses.
-This helps reduce the step height for easy ingress of passengers.
+This helps reduce the step height for easy passenger ingress.
 The Kneel Down facility is also used when using the built-in wheelchair ramps.
 Due to several advantages, air suspension has been extensively used in commercial vehicles since 1980.